autosapien/CarND-Vehicle-Detection/README.md

     svc = joblib.load('svc_classifier.pkl')
 ```

 Now that we have have a classifier that, given a 64x64 image, can predict if that is a car or not.
-Now we can examine the view from the dashboard and try to detect the cars on the road.
+We examine the view from the dashboard and try to detect the cars on the road.

 ## Detecting Cars